Level 1 vs Level 2 EV Charging: Key Differences, Costs & Which One to Choose

 • Installation: No electrician required — plug and charge

 That makes Level 1 ideal for overnight charging and for people with short commutes (under 40 miles a day).
-However, it’s not designed for fast recharging or multiple daily drives.
+However, it is not designed for fast recharging or heavy daily driving.

 ⚙️ What Is Level 2 EV Charging?

 Level 2 charging operates on a 240-volt connection — the same type of outlet used for electric dryers or ovens.
-It’s a step up in power and speed, typically requiring a dedicated charging station installed by a certified electrician.
+It is a step up in power and speed, typically requiring a dedicated charging station installed by a certified electrician.

 • Voltage: 240V (requires dedicated circuit)